Meziano/tutorial-001/readme.md

 ```
 We are now ready to go.

-## The restservices or trivial microservices
+## The Rest-Services or Trivial Microservices
-Let's start with 2 simple rest-services or trivial microservices, which retrieve data from a backend (a database for example), and which may communicate between them .
+Let's start with 2 simple rest-services or trivial microservices, which retrieve data from a backend (an in-memory database ), and which may communicate between them .
 ### The department-service
 The **department-service** is simple spring-boot application with a *RestCotroller* to deal with data about departments (retrieve departments with or without their respective employees, add a new, update or delete a department ..) .
 #### The DepartmentApplication